Eyedeet/measles_vaccination_scenarios/README.md

 Each file is a list, the parameter estimates are contained in the element `pars` of the list.
 The log-posterior, log-prior, and log-likelihood scores and contained in the element `probabilities` of the list.

-Each folder also contains two files with the simulation set generated from the parameter estimates.
-* `sim_no.rds`: simulation from the model without waning.
-* `sim_since_vax.rds`: simulation from the model with waning by age.